njw0709/linkdata/paper/paper.md

 # Summary

-The HRS Contextual Data Linkage Tool is a Python-based desktop application that simplifies the process of linking HRS respondent data with contextual information from various geographic levels (e.g., census tract, county, state).
-The tool provides an intuitive graphical user interface that allows researchers to select their HRS dataset, choose contextual data sources, specify geographic identifiers, and perform the linkage with a few clicks.
-The application handles the complexities of data merging, geographic identifier matching, and data validation, producing a linked dataset ready for analysis.
-By automating these technical steps, the tool enables researchers to focus on their substantive research questions rather than data management challenges.
+STITCH is a Python-based framework for linking diverse data sources across geospatial and temporal dimensions to enable contextual enrichment of individual-level observational data.
+Its primary goal is to facilitate the augmentation of datasets, such as survey, clinical, or cohort data, with spatio-temporal contextual information (e.g., air quality, weather, or neighborhood characteristics), which often are high-dimensional and large.
+STITCH supports flexible geospatial (e.g., by census tract, ZIP code, or geographic coordinates) and precise time-lagged linkage, allowing researchers to create and align longitudinal contextual data based on the date of the observation (e.g. when the interview was conducted).
+It also supports the integration of participants’ residential histories, enabling accurate linkage of contextual data to periods of residence and relocation.
+Designed for local deployment, STITCH provides a scalable, reproducible, and user-friendly solution for high-resolution spatio-temporal data integration, offering both command-line (CLI) and graphical (GUI) interfaces for flexible use across research workflows.

 # Statement of need

-# Processing Pipeline

 # Citations